 The total cost of allocating logging type z to grid cell p is estimated as:

-where αT , αC and αB are the relative weights of timber, carbon and biodiversity respectively.
+where αT , αC and αB are the relative weights of timber, carbon and biodiversity, respectively.

 Prodp,z is the timber extracted in a grid cell p when allocated to logging type z and Recp,z is the timber recovered at the end of the cutting cycle (Piponiot et al., n.d.): Prodp,z - Recp,z is thus the net timber loss.
 A constant K was added to avoid negative costs (when timber recovery exceeds timber extraction).
 K is set to the minimum cost value across all grid cells and all logging types.
 Cemip,z represents the total carbon emissions caused by logging (yarding/skidding, road opening and incidental damage) minus the carbon recovered after logging (Piponiot et al., 2016), integrated over the first cutting cycle.
 Rlossp,z represents vertebrates species loss (mammals and amphibians (Jenkins et al., 2013)) by the end of the first cutting cycle in a grid cell p when allocated to logging type z .
 ES losses are standardised by their respective sample mean.